opengeogroep/AERIUS-QGIS-plugins/docs/03_extract_gml_from_pdf.md

 ## Introduction

 AERIUS Calculator provides downloading a PDF file which contains emission sources in a data block.
 This function helps you extracting that data from the PDF and save it to one or more GML files.

 ## Howto

-1. Click the PDF/GML button to open the dialog for generating Calculator input GML.
+1. Click the PDF/GML button to open the dialog.
 2. Choose the PDF file containing your input data.

 ![dialog](img/extract_gml_from_pdf_dlg.png)

-After pressing `open`, the plugin will save the extracted data to a GML file with the same file name but `.gml` for the extension.
+After pressing `open`, the plugin will save the extracted data to a GML file with the same file name with a `_0` postfix and `.gml` as extension.
+In case there are multiple GML files present in the PDF, the postfix will be `_1`, `_2` and so on.
 A link to the file(s) will be displayed in the message bar on top of your map.
 If anything goes wrong, an error will be displayed there.